China, France eye Gambian port upgrade to rival Dakar

-BANJUL (Reuters) - Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what industry sources say could be a rival to neighboring Senegal's Dakar.
+BANJUL, July 7 (Reuters) - Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what officials hope will rival neighbouring Senegal's Dakar.

-It would be one of the first major structural changes in Gambia following the end of President Yahya Jammeh's more than 20-year rule in January.

-State-owned China Communications Construction Company (CCCC) (601800.SS) says one of its subsidiaries has made a bid for a 140 million euro ($159.91 million) contract Gambia has launched to redevelop the port.

 The port was run by a state agency during Jammeh's rule.
 It is considered to have strategic potential thanks to its easy access to Atlantic shipping lanes.